 Nationwide Children’s Hospital is always here as a partner in caring for children in Columbus and beyond and keeping them safe and healthy.
 As our community has battled the COVID-19 virus, we have remained open, providing essential care to families.
-During this time, we introduced and expanded telehealth services, helping our patients through more than 200,000 virtual visits.

 COVID-19 Vaccine Clinic for Patients and the General Public

 We are part of Ohio’s COVID-19 vaccination program and offer vaccines to the general public.
 COVID-19 vaccines are available for ages 5 and up.
 Our clinic also offers booster vaccines and third dose vaccines for eligible patients.

 Patients who meet age or medical condition criteria, as defined by Ohio Department of Health guidelines, are eligible to receive the COVID-19 vaccine.